ludwig-ai/ludwig-docs/src/docs/developer_guide.md

 ):
 ```

-`update` updates the strategy with the results of previous computation.
+`update` updates the sampler with the results of previous computation.
 - `sampled_parameters` is a dictionary of sampled parameters.
 - `metric_score` is the value of the optimization metric obtained for the specified sample.